drsanches/photobooth/readme.md

 ## Backlog

 ### Back
-- Add cache? (on last images data)
+- Add cache?
+- Use AOP for auth?
 - Do not create UserProfile for admin?
 - Use 404 instead 401 for nonexistent urls
 - Separate app, auth and scheduler to different modules